yalhariri/twitter_collector/README.md

             5. get_timelines streaming the tweets that any of the screen name mentioned in.

         3. -tf is the parameter in which where do we expect to find the terms.
 Example: "../.config/terms"

-is the file where the terms you are intersted to collect.